ItsLeMax/LectorLipsPlus/README.md

 > Please also note that this fork is an edit that is based on how I personally use the code.

 ## Requirements
-- Adobe Character Animator from the `creative cloud all applications` pack (requires a [subscription](https://www.adobe.com/de/creativecloud/plans.html) / cracks mostly do not work - trust me)
+- Adobe Character Animator Pro (not the free version) from `creative cloud all applications` (requires a [subscription](https://www.adobe.com/de/creativecloud/plans.html), cracks mostly do not work - trust me)
 - Python (executable [here](https://www.python.org/downloads/))
 - Windows